hanazaq/Card_Game_CmpE230/README.md

 # Card-Game
-GUI game implemented using Qt C++ library, with a Partner.
+GUI game implemented using Qt C++ library, implemented with a partnet @ Deniz Bilge Akkoç